rayje/ECvR/README.md

-	    --stopAll                     Stop the stor server on all instances -e, --excludes <instanceIds>  A comma delimted list of excluded instances --status                      Displays the status of Stor on all instances
+	    --stopAll                     Stop the stor server on all instances -e, --excludes <instanceIds>  A comma delimted list of excluded instances --status                      Displays the status of Stor on all instances --getUsage 			  Displays the file system usage for all instances

 #### Commands